MatthewRalston/kmerdb/README.md

 ## Summary

 KDB is a Python library designed for bioinformatics applications.
 It addresses the ['k-mer' problem](https://en.wikipedia.org/wiki/K-mer) (substrings of length k) in a simple and performant manner.
 It stores the k-mer counts/abundances and total counts.
-An experimental per-kmer metadata feature is included, which includes the coordinates of each k-mer w.r.t. their generating sequences.
 You can think of the current form as a "pre-index", as it includes all the essential information for indexing on any field in the landscape of k-mer to sequence relationships.
 One restriction is that k-mers with unspecified sequence residues 'N' create gaps in the k-mer to sequence relationship space, and are excluded.
 That said, non-standard IUPAC residues are supported.

 Please see the [Quickstart guide](https://matthewralston.github.io/kmerdb/quickstart) for more information about the format, the library, and the project.